zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 The numbers are incremented each time a release is created, so the higher the numbers, the later the release.
 For more information about the Zowe release number, see [Understanding the Zowe release](../troubleshoot/troubleshoot-zowe-release.md).

-To download the PAX file, open your web browser and click the **Zowe z/OS Components** button on the [Zowe Download](https://zowe.org/#download) website to save it to a folder on your desktop.
+To download the PAX file, open your web browser and click the **Zowe z/OS Convenience build** button on the [Zowe Download](https://www.zowe.org/download.html) website to save it to a folder on your desktop.

 After you have the `zowe-V.v.p.PAX` file, follow these steps.